Identifying The Source of Electrical Hazards

 - Could this be where the ground needs to be in addition to the ground on the dryer?

-Background: Frank, a Homeowner from Ithaca, N.Y.
+Background: Frank, a Homeowner from Ithaca, New York.

 Thanks for your electrical wiring question Frank.